wustl-oncology/immuno_gcp_wdl_compute1/README.md

 ### Basic data QC

 Pull the basic data qc from various files.
-This script will output a file final_results/qc_file.txt and also print the summary to to screen.
+This script will output a file final_results/qc_file.txt and also print the summary to the screen.

 ```
-mkdir $WORKING_BASE/../manual_review
+mkdir -p $WORKING_BASE/../manual_review
 cd $WORKING_BASE/../manual_review

 bsub -Is -q oncology-interactive -G $GROUP -a "docker(griffithlab/neoang_scripts:version7)" /bin/bash